 - • Browsing and accessing folders and files using a shared folder — or FTP (File Transfer Protocol);

 - • Utilizing mobile devices (like iOS or Android smartphones and tablets) to remotely control a Mac;

 - • Using screen sharing capabilities to view Mac screens (but the remote viewer can’t actually control the Mac);

 - • Complete access and control over a remote Mac desktop, allowing users to see and manage whatever is displayed on the remote Mac.

 When Do You Need Mac Remote Access Software

-There are a plethora of scenarios where deployment of remote access software for Mac computers (like Anydesk and GoToMyPC) comes in handy.
+There are a plethora of scenarios where deployment of remote access software for Mac computers comes in handy.
 Implementing remote access software for Windows and Mac, Linux (and even platforms like iOS) improves a remote team’s ability to function efficiently, and communicate.

 The best remote access software for Mac (as well as for Windows, Linux, and iOS), can support a surprising variety of industries, and offers innovative solutions for the post-COVID work evolution.
 Below, we’ll cover three common use cases for RDP Mac software, and why it’s important.